Why do young people use drugs?

 “All my problems from school, at home and in life just went away”

-- Discuss whether the problems returned after the effects of the drug wore off and highlight that using only makes the problems disappear for a while
+- Discuss whether the problems returned after the effects of the drug wore off and talk about how using only makes the problems disappear for a while.

 - Make it clear that you want to work together to find a better way of solving their problems.